Daunte Culpepper: Early career and immediate success

-Culpepper was drafted 11th overall in the first round of the 1999 NFL Draft by the Minnesota Vikings; he was the fourth quarterback chosen, after Tim Couch (1st overall), Donovan McNabb (2nd) and Akili Smith (3rd).
-In his first year Culpepper played in one game, rushing three times for six yards and not throwing a pass.
+Culpepper was drafted 11th overall in the first round of the 1999 NFL draft by the Minnesota Vikings; he was the fourth quarterback chosen, after Tim Couch (first overall), Donovan McNabb (second) and Akili Smith (third).
+In his first year Culpepper played in one game, rushing three times for six yards and did not attempt a pass.

-In 2000 he was named Minnesota's starting quarterback.
-He led the Vikings to victory in the first seven games of the season, and helped them finish 11–5 and advance to the NFC Championship game, where they were beat by the New York Giants 41–0.
+In 2000, Culpepper was named Minnesota's starting quarterback.
+He led the Vikings to victory in the first seven games and helped them finish 11–5 and advance to the NFC Championship game, where they lost to the New York Giants 41–0.
 During the season, Culpepper passed for 3,937 yards, 33 touchdowns and 16 interceptions.
 He also rushed for 470 yards and seven touchdowns.
-One of Culpepper's most notable moments was against the Buffalo Bills when he threw a pass across his body and the field to Randy Moss for a 39-yard touchdown pass, although the pass was at least 60 total yards.
+One of Culpepper's most notable moments was against the Buffalo Bills when he threw a pass across his body and the field to Randy Moss for a 39-yard touchdown, although the pass was at least 60 total yards.
 At the end of the year, he was selected to his first Pro Bowl.
-Randy Moss, wide receiver for the Vikings, said that Culpepper was one of the most talented quarterbacks he has ever seen following the 2000 season.
+Vikings wide receiver Randy Moss said that Culpepper was one of the most talented quarterbacks he had ever seen following the 2000 season.